Fun Eastern Shore Web Sites

 It's not genealogy, just more to explore for Shore adorers!

-Maryland Office of Tourism: Eastern Shore Region - Fun link!
+Maryland Office of Tourism Development - Fun link!
 Tourism stuff, of course, but also history and cultural information, kids activities, shopping, deals, and on and on.

 Assateague Island National Seashore - The official National Park Service site for Assateague contains lots and lots of information about the park, the ponies and other wildlife, the history of Assateague, and more.